Caribou3d/CaribouCartesian/README.md

 LGX-Mosquito Extruder
 * initial design done by Gerd Jentz: https://github.com/gerdj/LGX_Mosquito

 BL-Touch Holder
 * Design by Michael Müller.
 Thanks for providing the STEP file

 Fan ducts for Bondtech (E3d, Mosquito), LGX-Mosquito, LGX-Copperhead
 * Design by Torsten Juch: https://www.thingiverse.com/thing:4969611/files
 * Tested and improved by Nico Seeleib, Frank Gotzhein

-y-rodholder:
+y-Rod Holder:
 * they have been inspired by the design of Piotr Karkovski https://www.thingiverse.com/thing:2830591

-y-bearing holder
+y-Bearing Holder
 * the clamp mechanism is similar to one used on the x-axis.
 We like to mention that the first clamp design with insert for the carriage for the bearings holders was done by Vecko Kojchevski https://www.thingiverse.com/thing:2930007

 x-MotorHolder and X-Idler
 * inspired by initial clamp design of Arnaud Rousseau https://www.thingiverse.com/thing:2964026 hole design seen on some screen shoot of a bear part 😉Bear x-axis can be found here https://www.thingiverse.com/thing:3716110

-x-carriage
+x-Carriage
 * earlier carriage design and references therein https://www.thingiverse.com/thing:2770327

 z-Top Holder
 * hole design seen on some screen shoot of a bear part 😉Bear x-axis can be found here https://www.thingiverse.com/thing:3716110

 z-Motor Holder:
 * the new motor holder was designed independently but we would like to point out that a similar design exists by Vecko Kojchevski https://www.thingiverse.com/thing:2974255

-Meanwell PSU-holder
+Meanwell PSU-Holder
 * Tobias Reischl https://www.thingiverse.com/thing:3373172

 Delta PSU-Holder